Frequently Asked Questions

 When is package pick up?

-Saturday, July 5th: 6:30am - 7:30am - Badlands Community Facility (80 Veterans Way, Drumheller, AB)
+Saturday, July 4th: 6:00am - 8:30am - Outside the Badlands Community Facility (look for the registration tent) (80 Veterans Way, Drumheller, AB)

 Can a friend pick up my event package?